-Nibley will be a healthy and sustainable place, where protecting and highlighting natural assets, such as the view of the Wellsville Mountains, key wildlife corridors and open spaces are prioritized.
-Nibley provides places that create a strong sense of community and a high standard of living for residents that respects and preserves the City's heritage and property values.
+Nibley is a healthy and sustainable place, where protecting and highlighting natural assets, such as the view of the Wellsville Mountains, key wildlife corridors and open spaces are prioritized.
+Nibley provides places that create a strong sense of community and a high standard of living for residents that respects and preserves the City's heritage.